Nuwa-genomics/Nuwa/README.md

 ### \*\*Work in progress!\*\*

 Deep neural networks have many potential use cases for genomic analyses including quality control, dimensionality reduction and spatial transcriptomics.
-Nuwa aims to integrate some of these models in a visual, easy to use interface with other filtering and data analysis familiar to most scanpy users.
+Nuwa aims to integrate several deep learning models in a visual, easy to use interface with other filtering and data analysis familiar to most scanpy users.

 ## Getting Started